ImageMagick/Usage-Markdown/windows/index.md

 **Cygwin**
 :    A bash-like command shell (<http://www.cygwin.com/>).
-     When using this shell, the IM examples presented in the rest of this usage section can be run exactly as given, as you have access to a UNIX style command line shell.
+     When using this shell, the IM examples presented in the rest of this usage section can be run exactly as given, as you have access to a Unix style command line shell.
      See [Using Cygwin](#cygwin) below.

 **The Windows Script Host**